 How does it work

-The Mantair septic tank conversion unit is powered by a small air blower, which can be located in either an existing outbuilding or in a small remote housing.
+The septic tank conversion unit from Mantair is powered by a small air blower, which can be located in either an existing outbuilding or in a small remote housing.
 The blower can be located up to 25 metres from the Mantair unit and is powered by domestic 240v electrical supply.
 It is a connected to the Mantair unit by a small bore MDPE pipe concealed underground.
 The blower provides the air that is required for the treatment process and to lift the treated effluent to the discharge point.

-Once installed, the Mantair unit separates the existing tank into two compartments / zones.
+Once installed, the Mantair septic tank conversion unit separates the existing tank into two compartments / zones.
 The majority of the existing tank is transformed into an Aeration/Mixing Zone.
 Air is supplied to this zone via an aerator contained within a draught tube.
 Within this zone the aeration and mixing encourages the growth of aerobic micro-organisms which degrade the sewage and break down large and heavy solids.